Last updated

-If you’re like other cat parents around the world, you might agree that cats can be grade-A weirdos at times.
-But if you’ve got a senior cat at home that’s begun behaving strangely…at least some of the causes could be sickness, pain, or even cognitive decline.
+If you’ve got a senior cat at home that’s begun behaving strangely…at least some of the causes could be sickness, pain, or even cognitive decline.
 Aka, cat dementia.
+Here’s to spot the signs before they worsen and keep your cat safe at every step.

 Just like elderly folks are susceptible to Alzheimer’s disease, so too are our feline friends.
 Meaning, if you’re noticing your buddy making funny sounds, seeming confused or disoriented, staring into space, or even forgetting to use the litter box – it might signal cognitive decline.
 Senior cats with dementia are also likely to wander away from home, too far from safety.
 Where, if they get disoriented, they might not be able to find their way back to you.